(0) ITEMS IN BASKET | VIEW BASKET

 George Alfred Altass

-This story is shared by the Trust with kind permission from John Hamblin, Researcher
+This story is shared by the Trust with kind permission from John Hamblin, Researcher.
+The photos are courtesy of Roger Altass and Barnardos.

-George Alfred Altass was born at Fulham on the 5th of January 1919 the second son of David Sidney Altass, a fitter, and Sarah Maud (née Curtis) Altass of 37, Quick Road, Chiswick.
+George Alfred Altass was born at Fulham on the 5th of January 1919 the second son of David Sidney Altass, a fitter, and Sarah Maud Altass (née Curtis) of 37, Quick Road, Chiswick.
+They had two other children, Sidney and Edith.

-He was educated at Caincross C of E School and Marling School, Stroud in Gloucestershire.
-He was also a member of Cairncross Church choir.
-He lived at 29 Lorrimore Square, Walworth, London SE17.
-After leaving school he was employed with a firm of underwriters in London.
+He was educated at Caincross C of E School and and then gained a special place at Marling School, Stroud in Gloucestershire.
+For a long time he was a member of Cairncross Church choir.
+He then lived at 29 Lorrimore Square, Walworth, London SE17 and on the 2nd December 1935, he went to his first job as a Junior Clerk with Messrs.
+Stevens and Co.
+Insurance Brokers, Walbrook, London EC.

 The 3rd Battalion, Monmouthshire Regiment had landed in Normandy on the 14th of June 1944.
 They spent several weeks unsuccessfully attempting to break out of the bridgehead in the vicinity of Caen as part of Operations “Goodwood ” and “Bluecoat”.
 By early August, mounted on tanks from the Fife and Forfar Yeomanry, they had broken through the German defences and were in position around the village of Sourdeval on the Bas Perrier Ridge, but were surrounded on three sides.